kadm91/Stanford-CS193p-2017-18-UIKit-Assigments-Solutions/README.md

 # Stanford-CS193p-2017-18-UIKit-Assigments-Solutions

+This Stanford course has everything you need to get you fully started in iOS Development.
+Every lesson is well explained with code demos and how Paul Hegarty explains the concepts of swift and UIKit is just amazing.

-This are my solution for all the assignments for the CS193p-2017-18 course using UIKit, Storyboard, swift and Xcode.
-Such an exelent course.
+These are my solutions for all the assignments for the CS193p-2017-2018 course using UIKit, Storyboard, swift, and Xcode.
+If you taking this course on your own, as I did, I hope this helps you.

 # Assignment 1: Concentration

-This is the first assigment of the course and is base in the first 2 or 3 lessons.
+The goal of this assignment is to put in practice the concepts listed below.

-## Learned Concepts:
+### Learned Concepts:

 * UIViewController - subclass
 * UILabel and UIButton